SAP/cloud-security-services-integration-library/README.md

 * Automatic OAuth2 service configuration based on SAP BTP service bindings found in the environment
 * OAuth2 Token Validation based on these service configurations
 * Easy access to principal and token claims within request handlers
-* Automatic or sample integrations for common web application frameworks (i.e. Java EE / Spring Security)
+* Automatic or sample integrations for common web application frameworks (i.e. Jakarta EE / Spring Security)

 #### 2.1.1.
-Java EE web applications
+Jakarta EE web applications
-Developers who need OAuth2 token validation and token access in their Java EE applications can utilize the [java-security](./java-security) library.
+Developers who need OAuth2 token validation and token access in their Jakarta EE applications can utilize the [java-security](./java-security) library.
 This library simplifies the process of acquiring token information such as principal and audiences from the security context and takes over token validation for tokens issued by Xsuaa or Identity services.
 This library is also integrated in SAP Java Buildpack.

 In the table below you'll find links to detailed information.